Vishtasp

 the Oracles of Hystaspes was apparently based on the genuine Zoroastrian

-myths, and "the argument for ultimate magian composition is a strong
+myths, and "the argument for ultimate magian composition is

-a focus which radically distinguish them from the philosophical and
+and a focus which radically distinguish them from the philosophical

-there was probably a growth of Zoroastrian literature in the late fourth-early
+Zoroastrian literature in the late fourth-early third centuries

-hope of the coming kingdom of Ahura Mazda.
+the coming kingdom of Ahura Mazda.

 The

-Greco-Roman obsession with Zoroaster as the "inventor" of
+Greco-Roman obsession with Zoroaster as the "inventor"

-the creation of the seven-day week after the number of planets.
+for the creation of the seven-day week after the number of planets.

 The